Goodbye, Movable Type

 Here’s an item I thought was interesting, though:

 LinkedIn founder Reid Hoffman and Zynga owner Mark Pincus own a crucial social networking patent – and that’s why they own some Facebook stock.
+Seek InventHelp Inventor Services if you also developed an innovative product that has a potential to be profitable.

 Given that these guys had some really bright ideas, I expected to see a bunch more creative stuff coming from them; maybe The Next Big Thing.
 I don’t see it there, though.
 But in hunting around, on a tangent I saw that Caterina Fake, the founder of Flickr was working on Hunch– I’d heard that before but hadn’t taken the time to figure out what it was.
 Very interesting – that actually could be the next big thing.